alexvera1/alexvera1/README.md

 **Hello, World!** 👋

-I'm a software engineer with a strong foundation in computer science, object oriented programming, and frontend development.
-I'm familiar with multiple coding languages and frameworks including JavaScript, React, HTML, CSS and MERN stack.
+I'm a front-end software engineer with 1+ years of experience programming in JavaScript, HTML, CSS, and MERN stack using Git / GitHub source control and deploying applications via Heroku cloud.
+My background is specializing in React and Node.js web development practices.
 I completed General Assembly's Software Engineering Immersive bootcamp.
 Prior to that, I studied public health at San Francisco State University.

 ### Some Of My Hobbies Include: